Help! My Dog Ate My Halloween Candy!

-WAIT!
-Did your pet eat your Halloween candy?
+Did your dog eat Halloween candy?
 If they did, contact your veterinarian ASAP before reading this.

-Veterinarians everywhere see an uptick in candy-related toxicity cases during Halloween — and it’s not surprising with all the candy you probably have stashed around the house for trick-or-treaters (or for yourself, no judgment).
+Veterinarians everywhere see an uptick in candy-related toxicity cases during Halloween — and it’s not surprising with all the candy you probably have stashed around the house for trick-or-treaters or for yourself.

 “The most common toxic ingestions I've encountered are chocolate and xylitol-containing candies,” Dr. Paul Cunningham, senior emergency clinician at BluePearl Specialty and Emergency Pet Hospital in Michigan, told The Dodo.

 According to Dr. Cunningham, chocolate toxicity can cause hyperexcitation, vomiting, diarrhea and, in some more serious cases, life-threatening muscle tremors, seizures or heart arrhythmias.

 “This depends on the type of chocolate (milk vs. dark chocolate) as well as the chocolate content of the candy,” Dr. Cunningham said.

 Xylitol is a common sugar substitute most often found in mints and gums, and some peanut butter.
 According to Dr. Cunningham, it “can cause severe drops in blood sugar and in some cases can cause liver injury or failure.”

 AKA — keep these candies AWAY from your dogs.